Skip to content

 ...

-Loading screen won't show by default, unless "release!" is specified.
+Loading screen won't show by default unless "release!" is specified.

 @goto Script2

-Everyting except Script4 is still loaded.
+Everything except Script4 is still loaded.

 ...

-Loading screen won't show by default, unless "release!" is specified.
+Loading screen won't show by default unless "release!" is specified.

 @goto Script3

-Everyting except Script4 is still loaded.
+Everything except Script4 is still loaded.

 ...